energywebfoundation/origin/docs/trade/exchange.md

 ### Order
 [**Source code on GitHub**](https://github.com/energywebfoundation/origin/tree/master/packages/trade/exchange/src/pods/order)

 ‘Orders’ can be either a sell offer (ask) or a buy offer (bid).
-Read more about orders in the glossary here(link).
+Read more about orders in the glossary [here](../user-guide-glossary.md#order).
 The Order pod provides services that manage:

 + Creating [bids](../user-guide-glossary.md#bid)
 + Creating [asks](../user-guide-glossary.md#ask)